MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/govern-on-premises-groups.md

   - only cloud created [Security groups](../../../fundamentals/concept-learn-about-groups.md#group-types) are supported
   - these groups can have assigned or dynamic membership.
   - these groups can only contain on-premises synchronized users and / or additional cloud created security groups.
-  - the on-premises user accounts, that are synchronized and are members of this cloud created security group, can be from the same domain or cross-domain, but they all must be from the same forest.
+  - the on-premises user accounts that are synchronized and are members of this cloud created security group, can be from the same domain or cross-domain, but they all must be from the same forest.
   - these groups are written back with the AD groups scope of [universal](/windows-server/identity/ad-ds/manage/understand-security-groups#group-scope).
 Your on-premises environment must support the universal group scope.
   - groups that are larger than 50,000 members aren't supported.
   - each direct child nested group counts as one member in the referencing group